pjobson/aerohive_hiveap-330/BATMAN/README.md

 # Install B.A.T.M.A.N.

+## Notes & Credit

 This is abstracted for this device from [Mesh networking: A guide to using free and open-source software with common hardware](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/).

 I upload the IPK files directly to the router and install them as such instead of connecting the device to the internet first.

+I'm using my 802.11a/b/g/n radio for the mesh network `phy0` / `radio0`, you can view your radios and their capabilities with the `iw list` command.
+My mesh network will be setup in the 2.4Ghz space for this guide.

 ## Download Packages and Push to Router